sebinseban/km44besd06/README.md

 ## 3 ADVANCED C

+### 3.25 FUNCTION POINTERS (23/02/2022) ASSIGNMENT 25

+1) Write the calculator program using function pointers.

+2) Write the calculator program using array of function pointers.

+3) "Write the calculator program using a function that accepts a function pointer as argument and invokes it.

+        eg., fptr = ADD;

+        invokeptr(fptr);

+        invokeptr(int (*fptr) (int,int))

+        {

+        printf(""%d\n"",fptr(3,4));

+        }

+4) Write a program to read an integer and print it back using function pointers for printf and scanf.

+5) sort the list of names received on command line argument and print them in ascending or descending order / comparison with case or without case based on options -r & -i.
+Use function pointers to choose which function (strasc/strdesc , strcmp/stricmp) to call based on the option.

+### 3.24 DYNAMIC MEMORY ALLOCATION (23/02/2022) ASSIGNMENT 24

+1) Create a 2 dimentional array of characters using a character pointer array (number of strings fixed).
+Each string length can be different (upto maximum 100), read it from the user.
+Create memory for each string upto required size only.

+Sort the strings and print.

+2) Create a 2 dimentional array of characters using a double pointer( number of strings dynamic).
+Each string length can be different (upto maximum 100), read it from the user.
+Create memory for each string upto required size only.

+Sort the strings and print.

 ### 3.23 DYNAMIC MEMORY ALLOCATION (20/02/2022) ASSIGNMENT 23

 1)Create a dynamic array of integers.
 Take input from user , sort the array and display the output.